gal/UCC-CS02/CS2208 - Information Storage/W1/Sync/Notes.md

 FROM Product
 ```

-- Eliminate duplicates in the ouput
+- Eliminate duplicates in the output

 #### Order By